lucywyman/blog/source/drafts/graduation.rst

 **I've changed a lot** in the last three years, which adds to the weird emotional turducken I'm experiencing.

+What's more, each time I think about things I'll miss about university, they're things that aren't unique to university.
+Midnight pizza?
+Going to the gym with friends?
+Playing `Coupe`_ and drinking wine?
+None of that ends this June.

 I'll leave you with a quote from Taylor Swift: "Honey, life is just a classroom".